Global Monetary System Change: Will China Take Over the Reserve Currency Role?

 US Dollar Share of Global Reserve Currencies Drops to 25 Year Low

-The USA’s financial response to COVID19 has raised concerns over the greenback’s prospects, as emerging economies such as China and Russia continue to diversify their holdings out of the global reserve currency.
+The USA’s financial response to COVID19 and its ballooning government debt have raised concerns over the greenback’s prospects, as emerging economies such as China and Russia continue to diversify their holdings out of the global reserve currency.

-As a result, the global share of US-dollar-denominated exchange reserves dropped to 59.0% in the fourth quarter of 2020.
-This was the 5th straight year of falls and matched the 25-year low of 1995.
+As a result, the global share of US-dollar-denominated exchange reserves is down to 59.0% in the first quarter of 2024.
+This matches the 29-year low of 1995, but is the lowest share for the USD this century.

 Source: Wolfstreet